WiVRn #

 .

-Motoc will be used to calibrate the two tracking technologies to work together.
+You can use Motoc to calibrate the two tracking technologies to work together.

 Once video appears in the headset, check motoc monitor